 First is an Exchange contract, which manages all token swaps on the platform.

-The second is a Factory contract, which is responsible for adding new tokens to the platform.
+The second is a Factory contract, which adds new tokens to the platform.

 It attempts to solve the liquidity problem using an automated liquidity protocol.
-The platform provides people with an incentive to add tokens and become liquidity providers (LPs).
+The platform incentivises people to add tokens and become liquidity providers (LPs).

 Automated Market Maker